UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module8/module8_16.md

 3  2019   Sep   12   07:06:19    Morning Ride  Ride  2192     12.84  Stopped for photo of sunrise
 4  2019   Sep   12   17:28:05  Afternoon Ride  Ride  1891     12.48  Tired by the end of the week
 ```

-We can combine the `Year`, `Month` and `Day` columns to a single
-datetime column by using a dictionary within the `parse_dates` argument.
-The dictionary key, indicates the new column name and the dictionary
-value is a list with the multiple date columns to combine:

 ``` python
 (pd.read_csv('cycling_data_split_time.csv',